deep-med/DeepPET-OPSCC-Example/README.md

 # DeepPET-OPSCC-Example
 This is an example of running inference with trained DeepPET-OPSCC prognostic models.
 For the DeepPET-OPSCC-T model, the inputs are the PET (SUV) ROI image and corresponding tumor mask; for the DeepPET-OPSCC-TN model, an additional distance map is needed.
 An illustrative example of the input data is provided in the sample_data folder.
 The default data format is NIfTI (.nii.gz).
+Should put in the 'ori_data' folder, the ROI/mask/dist map will automatically be saved in the folder 'sample_data'

 ### Overview